 - Submit proof of first Hepatitis B immunization or positive titer or Department of State Health Services Waiver with application to nursing office.

-Applications are accepted the first business day in December through the last business day in February each year for fall admission to the ADN program and the first business day of May through the last business day in July each year for the spring admission to the ADN Program.
+Applications are accepted the first business day in December through the last business day in March each year for fall admission to the ADN program and the first business day of May through the last business day in August each year for the spring admission to the ADN Program.
 Applications for admission to the Summer LVN-RN Transition program are accepted each year from the first business day in November through the last business day in January.
 Applications for admission to the Spring LVN-RN Transition Program are accepted each year from the first business day in May through the last business day in July.
 Microbiology and anatomy & physiology courses MUST have been taken within five years prior to admission.
 Exceptions to this rule may be granted based on applicant successful passing of additional testing.
-For further information contact Paula Hibbert or Cheryl Livengood.
+For further information contact ADN Administrative Assistant or Director.

 Once selected for admission to the program, the student MUST: